Books and Records Retention

 Retention PeriodWhat It Covers

-6 years (first 2 years easily accessible)Blotters, general ledger, securities ledger, customer ledgers, securities record, customer-account records, and other principal records
+6 years (first 2 years easily accessible)Blotters, general ledger, securities ledger, customer ledgers, securities record, customer-account records (the customer-information subset stays easily accessible for the full 6 years, see below), the personnel "explain records" list, and other principal records

-3 years (first 2 years easily accessible)Order tickets, trial balances, confirmations, customer communications (including emails, instant messages, and business-related social media), associated-person records, financial reports, and most other records
+3 years (first 2 years easily accessible)Order tickets, trial balances, confirmations, bills, written agreements, customer communications (including emails, instant messages, and business-related social media), financial reports, and most other records

-Life of the enterprise PLUS at least 3 years after terminationPartnership articles or articles of incorporation, minute books, stock-certificate books (organizational and governance documents)
+Life of the enterprise (and of any successor enterprise)Organizational and registration records: partnership articles or articles of incorporation, minute books, stock-certificate books

 Two additional retention rules that often appear alongside the three core tiers:

-• Associated-person records: Retained for 3 years after termination of association
+• Associated-person records (questionnaires, employment applications, and office/identification listings): Retained for 3 years after termination of association

 Exam Tip: Gotchas